 Basic Black Coffee

-Drip coffee– This is gotten by pouring hot water into ground coffee.
+Drip coffee– This is made by pouring hot water into ground coffee.
 It’s slightly concentrated, not heavy at all and easy on the tongue.
 It is considered standard coffee.

 Pour over– Basically, this is a manual version of drip coffee but better.
 The ground coffee is kept in a filter and water is poured manually on them in circular motions.
 The brewed coffee falls into a mug below.